 Right now, and for the foreseeable future, investors must choose between Capital Preservation and Safety.
 The only truly safe and predictable investment is cash or some kind of cash equivalent, such as very short-term CDs or Treasury Bills.
 But that won’t keep up with inflation.
 Stability in your portfolio is actually a guarantee of loss, after adjusting for inflation.
 Investing in long-term bonds probably isn’t the right choice, just like it wasn’t in 1980.
 Capital preservation means you end up with more money than you started with, after inflation, and right now that requires accepting some amount of risk.

-As I’ve presented in the last two Quarterly Market Reports, the Federal Reserve is now laser focused on moving the economy towards full employment, and is apparently willing to let inflation get meaningfully worse, worse than it’s been in decades.
+As we’ve presented in the last two Quarterly Market Reports, the Federal Reserve is now laser focused on moving the economy towards full employment, and is apparently willing to let inflation get meaningfully worse, worse than it’s been in decades.
 It is perfectly logical to keep some of your resources in cash to satisfy short-term spending needs and to have an emergency reserve.
 But cash costs.
 You might be losing 2% to inflation, but that could rise to 3%, or 4%, or more, before the Federal Reserve takes its foot off the gas.
 How many years are you willing to do that?

 Disclosure: This communication contains general investing information that is not suitable for everyone and is subject to change without notice.
 Past performance is no guarantee of future results and there is no guarantee that any views and opinions expressed will come to pass.
 The information contained herein should not be construed as personalized investment advice, tax advice, or financial planning advice, and should not be considered a solicitation to buy or sell any security.
 Investing in the stock market and the bond market involves gains and losses and may not be suitable for all investors.
 The U.S. Fixed Income index is the Bloomberg Barclays Capital U.S. Aggregate Bond Index (formerly the Lehman Brothers U.S. Aggregate Bond Index), which is a broad-based benchmark selected as the best available proxy for a high quality, diversified fixed income portfolio suitable for a U.S. investor.
 It is comprised of the Barclays Capital U.S. Government/Credit Bond Index, the Mortgage-Backed Securities Indices, and the Asset-Backed Securities Index.
 It is an unmanaged market value-weighted performance benchmark for investment-grade fixed-rate debt issues, with maturities of at least one year, and an outstanding par value of at least $100 million.
 The S&P 500 Index is a market-capitalization-weighted index of the 500 largest U.S. publicly traded companies, and is a float-weighted index, meaning company market capitalizations are adjusted by the number of shares available for public trading.
 It is not possible to invest directly in these indexes or any other index.